-At least 25 subpopulations of the 66 subpopulations show evidence of fruit production and seedling or sapling recruitment (see table, above) (USFWS 2017, pp. 8, 11-12).
+At least 25 of the 66 subpopulations show evidence of fruit production and seedling or sapling recruitment (USFWS 2017, pp. 8, 11-12).
 Fruit production and seed germination have been documented in several subpopulations (Monsegur-Rivera 2016, pers. obs.).
-However, individual palo de rosa trees grow extremely slowly and the growth of the saplings is also quite slow, with an estimated height of less than 1 m (3.3 ft) after 20 years growth.
-Therefore, it is estimated that, under natural conditions, individuals of palo de rosa may require at least 40 years to reach a reproductive size, and the currently known subpopulations are experiencing slow recruitment (Monsegur-Rivera 2018, pers. obs.).
-In addition, seeds of this species are not dispersed by any discernible method other than gravity.
-Thus, recruitment is limited to the proximity of the parental tree, limiting the species' potential to colonize further suitable habitat, and limiting the survival of clustered seedlings due to closed canopy conditions and competition with the parental tree.
+However, individual palo de rosa saplings and trees grow extremely slowly, with an estimated height of less than 1 m (3.3 ft) after 20 years growth.
+Under natural conditions, palo de rosa individuals may require at least 40 years to reach a reproductive size, and the currently known subpopulations are experiencing slow recruitment (Monsegur-Rivera 2018, pers. obs.).
+Palo de rosa seeds are dispersed by gravity, limiting recruitment to the proximity of the parental tree.
+Thus, the species' potential to colonize further suitable habitat is limited and survival of clustered seedlings may be reduced due to closed canopy conditions and competition with the parental tree.

-Palo de rosa is a late successional species and requires several decades to reach a reproductive size under natural conditions.
-Evidence from herbarium specimens suggests that palo de rosa once extended to the coastal lowlands of Puerto Rico, including dune ecosystems.
-Population dynamics and survey assessments support the hypothesis that palo de rosa is a late successional species, whose saplings may remain dormant under closed canopy conditions, until there is some natural disturbance that provides favorable conditions for the development of the saplings.
+Population dynamics and survey assessments support the hypothesis that the palo de rosa is a late-successional species whose saplings may remain dormant under closed canopy conditions until there is some natural disturbance that provides favorable conditions for the development of the saplings.
 Thus, the species may require an open canopy to promote seedling growth and is adapted to natural disturbances such as hurricanes (Breckon and Kolterman 1996).
 Under this scenario, the natural populations show a slow natural recruitment that requires stable habitat conditions with a regime of natural disturbance (i.e., tropical storms or hurricanes).
+Although natural disturbances (e.g., tropical storms or hurricanes) can promote the recruitment of saplings into adulthood, the palo de rosa population should be composed of different size classes in order to be able to withstand such stochastic events.

-Reproductive events (i.e., flowering and fruiting) have been associated with bigger trees as observed in four subpopulations, where tree diameters reach 13-20.5 cm (5.1-8.1 in) and canopies are higher (at least 10 m) (32.8 ft) (Breckon and Kolterman 1992, p.
+Reproductive events (i.e., flowering and fruiting) have been associated with bigger trees as observed in four subpopulations, where tree diameters reach 13-20.5 cm (5.1-8.1 in) and canopies are higher (at least 10 m) (32.8 ft) (Breckon et al. 1992, p.
 8; USFWS 2009, p.
 4).
-For example, one large tree in the El Costillar-Río Guajataca (subpopulation had an estimated 1,000 seedlings under one tree with an almost 90 percent survivorship of 156 monitored seedlings after 18 months (Breckon and Kolterman 1992, p.
+For example, one large tree in the El Costillar-Río Guajataca subpopulation had an estimated 1,000 seedlings under 1 tree with an almost 90 percent survivorship of 156 monitored seedlings after 18 months (Breckon et al. 1992, p.
 8).
-Further visits to this subpopulation indicate the survival of seedlings and saplings remains high, with evidence of additional recruitment (Monsegur-Rivera 2007, 2012, and 2014, pers. obs.).
+Further visits to this subpopulation indicate the survival of seedlings and saplings remains high with evidence of additional recruitment (Monsegur-Rivera 2007, 2012, and 2014, pers. obs.).

 Recruitment may be intermittent in some subpopulations.
 For example, a subpopulation with no seedling survival following a fruiting event in 2004 was noted to contain about 30 small saplings in the post-Hurricane María assessment in 2018, suggesting the subpopulation is slowly recruiting (USFWS 2018, p.
 25).
-Since 2009, hundreds of seedlings have been recorded in the Fort Buchanan subpopulation (Monsegur-Rivera 2009present, pers. obs.).
+Since 2009, hundreds of seedlings have been recorded in the Fort Buchanan subpopulation (Monsegur-Rivera 2009-2020, pers. obs.).
 In 2018, at least 12 saplings ranging from 0.3-1.0 m (0.9-3.3 ft) were observed.
 Saplings this size can withstand seasonal drought stress, and individuals are likely to persist in the long term if the habitat remains unaltered.
 Cross-pollination between subpopulation maximizes the likelihood of fruit production and contributes to recruitment, which underscores the importance of conserving the species through a landscape approach.